 In order not to impair unreasonably the atmosphere of peace and tranquility maintained in these garden areas of the park, special events are limited to those meeting the following criteria:

-Wedding ceremonies will be considered for the Magnolia and Rose Gardens as long as the ceremony is no longer than two (2) hours in duration, requires only minimal set-up (maximum of 20 chairs, no public address system, no tents) and involves no more than 35 people.
-Music may be approved with the condition that it will not be audible in neighboring residences or buildings.
+Wedding ceremonies will be considered for the Magnolia and Rose Gardens as long as the ceremony is no longer than two (2) hours in duration and involves no more than 35 people.
+Equipment of any type (tables, tents, chairs, amplified sound, etc.) is prohibited.

 In order not to unreasonably impair the atmosphere of peace and tranquility maintained in these garden areas of the park, special events and public assemblies are not permitted.
 Wedding photography is permitted with a permit.